Navigation

 Pied de cochonAu pied de cochon (image at left), 6, rue Coquillière, right near the bourse du commerce and les halles in the 1st, Metro Les Halles (01.40.13.77.00).
 This is an old favorite, and it belongs in the same category as Flo and Julien, described above.
 Used to be very popular with the market regulars when Les Halles was still functioning (Les Halles was the open market that had been functioning on this site since the twelfth century), and it's a striking mixture of elegance and casual chic.
 You can go there any time of day or night—it's open 24 hours—and gorge out, or pop in simply for a bowl of onion soup.
 If Pharamond Private Roomthey try to seat you upstairs, refuse adamantly—insist on a seat on the ground floor.
 If the Pied de Cochon doesn't move you, or if it's just not what you're looking for, you'll find that any of the restaurants in this little cluster (just look to your left) are quite good.
 In the summer they all have outdoor seating (this is a very nice street), and they're all pretty much in the same price range (expect to pay 30–45 euros).
 Nearby, in the Montorgueil/Les Halles district is the splendid Pharamond, at 24 rue de la Grande Truanderie (01.40.28.45.18, metro Etienne Marcel).
 This restaurant, which serves in a lovely courtyard during the summer, is a classified historical monument inside: its turn-of-the-century decor is beautifully impressive, and the staff are extremely friendly.
 The menu is more or less classic French, and prices are in the neighborhood of 25 euros per person.
 This is one of Tom's new favorites.
 Oh, and by the way, Pharamond has private rooms upstairs that are done up in a gorgeous late nineteenth-century style that you can reserve (see right).

-When you're in the marais, check out the rue des Rosiers, which has all kinds of treats such as L'As du falaffel, at no. 34 (01 48 87 63 60), and Chez Marianne (which is actually on the corner of the rue des Rosiers and the rue des Hospitalières St Gervais—01 42 72 18 86).
-You'll see huge lines of people lined up outside of L'As du falaffel waiting for what many think is the best falaffel int he world.
-More restaurants in the marais to come...
-But wait: Jo Goldenberg's, shut down for some time now, is closed for good.
-This is very sad.
+When you're in the marais, check out the rue des Rosiers, which has all kinds of treats such as L'As du falaffel, at no. 34 (01 48 87 63 60), and Chez Marianne (which is actually on the corner of the rue des Rosiers and the rue des Hospitalières St Gervais—01 42 72 18 86; métro Saint-Paul).
+You'll see huge lines of people lined up outside of L'As du falaffel waiting for what many think is the best falaffel in the world.
+One of Tom's new favorites in the marais is Capitaine, at 4, impasse Guéménée, 4th arrondissement (01 44 61 11 76; métro Bastille).
+Le Capitaine is situated in an impasse, which, while the English translation would be dead end, is actually a lovely and quiet escape from the city.
+Capitaine values fresh and seasonal ingredients, and their menu reflects this in the periodic rotations you'll find there, which is likely why you won't find their menu or carte posted on their website.
+The delicious and downright healthy experience you'll have will also be very reasonably priced.

 SteCatherineStill in the marais: On a warm summer evening head over to the place du marché Ste.
-Catherine in the 4th (metro St. Paul), just off the rue Caron.
+Catherine in the 4th (metro Saint-Paul), just off the rue Caron.
 A half dozen decent restaurants occupy this charming, quiet little square that seems totally removed from the busy city around it, Epouvaintail & Bougressesand they spread out into the space with overhead lights, plants, and just about everything you'd want that screams with ambiance.
 You won't believe you're in a huge city here.
 Although the restaurants are hit and miss—but all perfectly serviceable—they're reasonably priced and you simply can't do better for incredibly charming ambiance in the summertime.
 Tom recommends in particular Le Marché, at 2 Place du Marché Sainte-Catherine (01.40.09.05.33).
 The outdoor seating is marvelous, the service is friendly and a bit wry, and the food, which ranges from old stand-by traditionals such as foie gras to burgers and on to rich meats and delicious pastas.
 Get a dessert here, especially if you like chocolate.
-If you want less atmosphere (i.e., you'll be eating inside) but slightly better, perhaps more interesting food, check out L'Epouvantail (01 40 29 03 03) or Les Bougresses (01 48 87 71 21), both at 6 rue Jarente, just at the top of the square.
+If you want slightly less atmosphere (i.e., you'll be eating inside) but slightly better, perhaps more interesting food, check out Les Bougresses (at 6 rue Jarente, just at the top (north end) of the square; 01 48 87 71 21).
 Tom loves Les Bougresses.
 The staff are friendly, a bit sarcastic and funny, and the food is very carefully prepared, it's delicious and inventive, and they have great apéritifs and deserts.
 That means you start well and finish great.
+The diverse menu offers choices for most palates, including vegetarian.
 Check the place out.
-And it also turns out that the marais is a good place to walk around in, too, and on the Neat Places page you'll find suggestions for where to roam.
+It also turns out that the marais is a good place to walk around in, too, and on the Neat Places page you'll find suggestions for where to roam.
+(And by the way, "bougresses" is somewhat hard to translate; it's a slang and generally derogatory word for women, and the closest word Tom can think of is "bitch."
+As is often the case, the offensive word can be commandeered and ironically used against those would would deploy it objectionably.
+Pretty sure that's the case here.)

 Gare de LyonKeeping things slightly high-end festive here, I have to recommend Le Train Bleu, mainly because it's so over the top and weirdly elegant, right in the middle of the ornate train station, the Gare de Lyon (pictured here; the restaurant's official address is 1, place Louis Armand, but it's in the Gare de Lyon, 12th arrondissement, metro of that same name [01 43 43 09 06]).
 My guess is that this is where wealthy travelers dined before boarding their first-class trains headed to the Riviera.
 The gilded vaulted ceilings and ornate lighting certainly recall an earlier (and richer) era, but the menu is contemporary traditional.
 The food is Le Train Bleucarefully prepared and presented (although the service can be somehat indifferent), but the reason to go here is for the combination food–décor.
 It's sort of like entering another world, really (but it's too bad the staff don't all appreciate it: one night I was there one of the hostesses whipped out a spray bottle of kitchen cleaner right at the front door and started cleaning the menus, which makes you wonder what people were doing with them); make sure to go the bathroom so you can check out the Big Ben Bar (which is coterminus with the restaurant).
 It's got these big old fantastic leather chairs, and the brunch rooms, with their windows opening out onto the square below, are luxurious and evocative of Big Ben Parissomething well-heeled and tastefully lavish (you can also polish your shoes right outside the bathroom).
 All of this doesn't come cheap: expect to pay in the neighborhood of 80 euros or significantly more.